 Hailyn Chen is a litigation partner in the Los Angeles office of Munger, Tolles & Olson.
-Her practice focuses on complex civil litigation, particularly in the areas of antitrust and intellectual property, as well as white collar criminal defense and government investigations.
-She has represented corporations and non-profit foundations in various sectors, including financial services, entertainment, technology and arts and education.
+Her practice focuses on complex business litigation, white collar criminal defense and government investigations.

-- Currently representing LG Display, a manufacturer of TFT-LCD flat panels, in one of the nation’s largest antitrust class actions of indirect purchasers.
-The case is pending in the Northern District of California.
+- LG Display, a manufacturer of TFT-LCD flat panels, in one of the nation’s largest antitrust class actions of indirect purchasers.

-- Represented Universal Music Group in an lawsuit asserting antitrust violations and tortious interference with business relations, arising out of disputed right to license Bob Marley tracks.
+- Universal Music Group in an lawsuit asserting antitrust violations and tortious interference with business relations arising out of disputed right to license Bob Marley tracks.
 The case was successfully resolved on summary judgment.

-- Represented the special committee of the board of trustees of the J. Paul Getty Trust in an internal investigation related to expenditures of Getty Trust funds and other corporate governance issues.
-The investigation also looked into the provenance of objects in its antiquities collection.
+- The Board of Trustees of the J. Paul Getty Trust in an internal investigation related to expenditures of Getty Trust funds, corporate governance issues, and the provenance of objects in its antiquities collection.
 The representation resulted in the successful settlement of claims with the governments of Italy and Greece.
-A parallel investigation by the California attorney general was resolved to the client’s satisfaction as well.
+A parallel investigation by the California Attorney General was resolved as well.

 - A celebrity entrepreneur accused of criminal tax evasion.